 Is talk cheap?
 If so, why are we so concerned with who pays for it?

-OK, I'm trying to find a good core idea in how this term is slung around in common dialogue (as opposed to more precise use in the original set up).
+This term is slung around in common dialogue (as opposed to more precise use in the original set up).
+I’m trying to find a core idea in that usage.
 How about this?

 I think that as much as we would like positive political change X to happen by rational argument or scientific experiment, or whatever, a lot of it will happen by conversations that could be subtitled we are on the same team and people on our team do X so let us do X together.
 A lot of progressive politics is about enlarging the franchise, so that previously excluded outsiders become insiders.
 This is why powerful progressive messages have content about in-groups.
 We are in this together, we are stronger together and so on.
 Expanding the vote beyond the landed gentry, and then to women, ending slavery, allowing naturalisation of immigrants, all these have expanded the size of the group that might plausibly be us and enabled us to work together on things in a broader sense of mutual interest.